-Anti-Abortion Rights Groups Push GOP To Rethink Rape And Incest Exceptions
+Anti-Abortion-Rights Groups Push GOP To Rethink Rape And Incest Exceptions

 "Any time you try to lead the public where they are not willing to go, it can boomerang politically," Bolger said.

-In response to the letter, Ilyse Hogue of NARAL Pro-Choice America said abortion rights opponents have always debated "just how hard to push to criminalize abortion, and Georgia and Alabama show that the radical fringe is winning.
+In response to the letter, Ilyse Hogue of NARAL Pro-Choice America said abortion-rights opponents have always debated "just how hard to push to criminalize abortion, and Georgia and Alabama show that the radical fringe is winning.
 But the fact remains that the entire anti-choice movement is dangerously out of step with the mainstream pulse of the country."
-She also blamed President Trump for creating "the conditions for the hard-right turn on reproductive rights."
+She also blamed Trump for creating "the conditions for the hard-right turn on reproductive rights."

+Dr. Leana Wen, president of Planned Parenthood Action Fund said in a statement that "any ban on access to safe, legal abortion risks women's lives, and is an attack on our fundamental human rights."

+"People across America are horrified," she continued.
+"And we at Planned Parenthood will continue to stand up and speak out against politicians trying to play politics with women's lives."